 - Distraction has been identified as a major risk factor.
 This can be countered by parents and schools providing road safety education, lowering speed limits to protect pedestrians and creating environments that are safe for cycling and walking.

 - Cyclists are vulnerable on the road because of their lack of protection if involved in a crash.
 Cyclists and pedestrians are featuring more often in road trauma statistics.

-- The TAC contributes to ongoing research and education campaigns that promote cycling safety.
+- The TAC contributes to ongoing research and have partnered with Cycling Victoria to educate and promote cycling safety.